ocaml/dune/doc/reference/aliases/pkg-install.rst

     change less regularly.

-If you are building the ``@pkg-install`` alias in a repository where package management is not activated, the command has no effect.
+If you are building the ``@pkg-install`` alias in a repository where package management is not activated, the command will fail.

 .. seealso:: :doc:`/explanation/package-management`